vesas/vesas/README.md

 ### Hi there 👋

--  These public repos are personal projects, it's not possible to publish anything work related.
+-  These public repos are personal projects.
 -  Working as a solution architect for Reflector Oy